One Hundred Thirteen

 Actually, it will be three sets of eyes, Janah and Daria can read and memorize all the reports in the time it will take the rest of us to read two.
 Then we’ll circle the wagons and see what we found, or think we found, or if we overlooked or assumed anything.
 Obviously the best catch would be similarities or patterns.
 Three states, five towns in Ohio and Virginia, six in Pennsylvania.

-The day doesn’t drag, two hours to read reports, interspersed with bathroom breaks, I think I’m peeing straight caffeine.
+The day doesn’t drag, four hours to read reports, kick around observations, interspersed with bathroom breaks, I think I’m peeing straight caffeine.

 Zi, “The obvious, this is a couple of very sick people.
 I fall on the side of at least two.”

 Daria, “I took a hard look at the crime scene photos, Zi is right, some wounds were made by a left handed person, others by a right handed one.
 One is relatively tall, the other shorter, evidenced by the angle of the cuts and by the angle of penetration.
 That was in most of the forensic reports, one smaller town in Ohio has less detail, but all in all, the police and their forensics people did a thorough job.”

 Janah, “Because each body was cut or stabbed by the same person, the police noted handedness, but had no reason to put the killings together.
 The ones hit with a pipe or bat are harder to distinguish relative to handedness or size.
 When the cases rose to the attention of the FBI, they gathered all the initial reports.
 I think they caught onto the right hand left hand thing, likely even the size difference.
 My contact probably didn’t mention it to see if we picked up on it.”

 “Yes.
 The real test is to tell them something they don’t know.”